-- 2.17 The Community Infrastructure Levy (CIL) is a new charge that local authorities may apply to most types of development, the funds obtained must be used to help provide local or sub-regional infrastructure.
-On 6th April 2011, the Council agreed in principle the need to prepare a Charging Schedule for the purposes of the CIL. - 2.18 Viability profiling has been undertaken for development across the District and infrastructure requirements have been reviewed.
-Public consultation is currently underway on the District Council's Preliminary Draft Community Infrastructure Charging Schedule.
-After this consultation has concluded, the Preliminary Draft Schedule will be reviewed taking account of representations received.
-The Council may then choose to publish a draft charging schedule, invite further representations and prepare for an examination in public.
+- 2.12 The Community Infrastructure Levy (CIL) is a new charge that local authorities may apply to most types of development, the funds obtained must be used to help provide local or sub-regional infrastructure.
+On 6th April 2011, the Council agreed in principle the need to prepare a Charging Schedule for the purposes of the CIL. - 2.13 CIL Viability profiling is currently being undertaken for development across the District.